IThe short version

 Last updated May 6, 2026.

-Your messages, photos, voice memos, and videos stay on your phone.
+Your notes, photos, voice memos, and videos stay on your phone.
 We do not collect them.
 We do not see them.
 There is nowhere else for them to go.

-Drift does not ask for an email, a phone number, or a sign in.
+Drift never asks for an email, a phone number, or a sign in.
 The app does not know who you are, and we never will.

-Drift does not have a backend.
-Your bottles, your reveal dates, and your sealed content all live in local storage on your device.
+Drift does not have a server.
+Your bottles, reveal dates, and sealed content all live in local storage on your device.
 Drift uploads nothing.

 If you allow notifications, Drift uses them to tell you when a bottle has washed ashore.
 Your device generates the notification locally.
 Apple delivers it under their standard system rules.
 Nobody else touches it.